vijays376/Book4World/README.md

 ## 🌟 Features

 - **Search for Books**: Instantly search for books by title, author, or keywords using the [Google Books API](https://developers.google.com/books).
-- **Book Details**: View detailed information about books, including descriptions, authors, price and publication dates.
+- **Book Details**: View detailed information about books, including descriptions, authors, price, and publication dates.
 - **Responsive Design**: Enjoy a seamless experience on both desktop and mobile devices.

 ---